Yaeltex/Kilomux-shield/README.md

 In the repository you can find the Arduino code in charge of reading the inputs - with functions to send data using the Arduino MIDI library or via serial - and receiving data via MIDI or serial and turn on the corresponding outputs.

-The code libraries necessary for the sketch functioning area also available: the MuxShield (a mod of MayhewLabs' library), MIDI (Arduino) and NewPing (for the ultrasonic sensor).
+The code libraries necessary for the sketch functioning are also available: the MuxShield (a mod of MayhewLabs' library), MIDI (Arduino) and NewPing (for the ultrasonic sensor).

 You can also find the whole HIDUINO repository - the firmware to send MIDI via USB and allow PC to recognize the Arduino as a MIDI device.
 In the "hiduino-master" folder you can find a tutorial on how to recompile (and rename) the firmware and load it into the Arduino device.

-If you have any questions, suggestions or comments about the shield, email us at franco@yaeltex.com.ar.
+If you have any questions, suggestions or comments about the shield, email us at franco@yaeltex.com.ar or post in Yaeltex's forum foro.yaeltex.com.ar.

 Cheers!